GeorgeEliotArchive/georgeeliotarchive.github.io/readMe.md

-Instructions for generating PDF cover pages for documents we share to indicate original source
+Application for generating PDF cover pages for the George Eliot Archive documents.
+Solves the problem of losing essential source information and other metadata when users download documents from the George Eliot Archive digital humanities project at Auburn University (GeorgeEliotArchive.org).
 # Table of Contents

 1. PDF Generation